nvim-telekasten/telekasten.nvim/README.md

 # telekasten.nvim

-A Neovim (lua) plugin for working with a text-based, markdown [zettelkasten](https://takesmartnotes.com/) / Wiki and mixing it with a journal, based on [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
+A Neovim (lua) plugin for working with a text-based, markdown [zettelkasten](https://takesmartnotes.com/) / wiki and mixing it with a journal, based on [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).

 #### Highlights: